The production of

 Jim Reed's personal vehicles changed a few times during

 the series run.
-From a Ford Falcon, an early 60's Dodge
+From a Ford Falcon, an early 60's Ford

 and finally, a blue Corvette convertible that was owned by Kent